nd-nuclear-theory/ndconfig/INSTALL.md

   - Revise to use ndconfig as standalone repository rather than submodule.
   - Switch to github as primary remote for repositories.
 + 05/15/23 (mac): Update notes on installation directory.
++ 09/05/23 (mac): Remove eigen3 from include path for Eigen installation.

 ----------------------------------------------------------------